ARP-25/TigerStrike-Karate/README.md

 - F05 Contact
     - Small contact form for curious visitors which want to get in touch with a non-commital message.
-    - Picture of people connecting making it clear that this is the section provided to get easily in contact.

 ![Contact](documentation/doc_images/readme_features_f05.png)